vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/configuration.md

 ## Detecting Kubernetes namespace change

-If your extension need to react on namespace change you may use `onDidChangeNamespace` event.
+If your extension needs to know if the current namespace changes, you can subscribe to the `onDidChangeNamespace` event.
+This event fires when the extension changes the current Kubernetes namespace.

+*Note that this event is heuristic*.
+It is only reliable when the user changes the current Kubernetes namespace through the extension and therefore there could be inconsistencies when the user changes it `behind our backs`, for example by using `kubectl` at the command line.

-To subscribe to `onDidChangeNamespace` event:
+To subscribe to the `onDidChangeNamespace` event through the extension API:

 * Request the Kubernetes extension's Configuration API
-* Use `onDidChangeNamespace` to pass your even listener function.
+* Use `onDidChangeNamespace` to pass your event listener function.

-Your event listener will receive the new namespace name.
+Your listener will receive the new namespace name.

 Example: